ianchouinard/CpuMonitorApp/README.md

 Java web api built with Jersey and Grizzley

 ## App Overview
-This app exposes a few cpu and memory based stats via a Java web api and renders them in a small Angular (v6) app.
+This app exposes a few cpu and memory based stats of the host system via a Java web api and renders them in a small Angular (v6) app.

 ### Screenshot of app
 ![Alt text](https://raw.githubusercontent.com/ianchouinard/CpuMonitorApplet/master/ScreenShot.PNG "Screenshot")